spacemeshos/protocol/hare/README.md

 #### Commit Certificate Validation
 Reminder: a commit certificate is a collection of commit messages.
 Validations:
-* validate that all messages are of type commit.
+* validate that all messages are of type commit
-* validate that all (commit) messages state the same iteration number.
+* validate that all (commit) messages state the same iteration number
+* uniqueness of sender across all commit messages
 * validate that all messages state the same set (in the implemntation the set is optimized-out of the commit message and attached to the certificate only once)